 Dormant Oils can be used to control European red mite, scale insects, and pear psylla.
-In general, the amount of oil in a spray varies from 3 to 4 percent.
+In general, the amount of oil in a spray varies from 2 to 4 percent.
 Oils should be used at manufacturers' directions.
-Dormant oils should have a viscosity (Saybolt at $100^{\circ}$ F.) of 90 to 120 seconds; a minimum viscosity index (Kinematic) of 65; a minimum gravity (A.P.I. degrees) of 28; a pour point not greater than $30^{\circ}$ F., and an unsulfonated residue of above 78 percent.
-DN compounds should not be used in the same spray mixtures with 3 or 4 percent oil emulsions.
+Dormant oils should have a viscosity (Saybolt at 100° F.) of 90 to 120 seconds; a minimum viscosity index (Kinematic) of 65; a minimum gravity (A.P.I. degrees) of 28; a pour point not greater than 30° F., and an unsulfonated residue of above 78 percent.
+DN compounds should not be used in the same spray mixtures with oil emulsions.